Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Linear theory of confined Alfv en waves

-where $\eta = \left(\sigma\mu_0\right)^{-1}$ is the magnetic diffusivity.
-Here, $\Rm$ measures the ratio of magnetic field advection by the flow to magnetic field diffusion.
-The square of the Hartmann number $\Ha$ measures the ratio of Lorentz to viscous forces.
-Finally, $\Rv$ (resp. $\Rn$) measures the square ratio af the viscous diffusive (resp. resistive) penetration depth of boundary oscillations into the domain to the domain's size (see for example \cite{batchelor_1967}).
-The kinematic boundary conditions at the top and bottom Hartmann walls are no-slip impermeable:
+Here, $\Rm$ measures the ratio of magnetic field advection by the flow to magnetic field diffusion {while $\Rey$ measures the ratio between inertia and viscous forces.} The square of the Hartmann number $\Ha$ measures the ratio of Lorentz to viscous forces.
+Finally, $\Rv$ (respectively, $\Rn$) measures the square ratio of the viscous diffusive (respectively, resistive) penetration depth of boundary oscillations into the domain to the domain's size (see for example \cite{batchelor_1967}).

+{So far, the characteristic velocity $u_0$ is not defined.
+However, driving flows with a current $I_0$ injected at a single electrode induce a circulation $\Gamma = I_0/[2\pi\left(\rho\sigma\nu\right)^{1/2}]$, which together with lengthscale $h$ provides the usual velocity scale for electrically driven flows and the corresponding Reynolds number \citep{sommeria1988_jfm},

+The quantity $\Rey_0$ thus provides a non-dimensional measure of the forcing intensity \citep{klein_potherat_2010}.
+Additionally, the magnetic Reynolds number based on $u_0$, $\Rm_0$, is also determined by this choice, since the ratio $\Rm_0/\Rey_0 = \Rn/\Rv = \Pm$ is the magnetic Prandtl number and is fixed for a given choice of fluid.
+It should be noted that since the expression of $\Gamma$ accounts only for the Lorentz force due to the injected current and dissipation in the Hartmann layers, the scale $u_0$ may significantly overestimate the actual velocities in the fluid.
+Hence, it should be better understood as a measure of the forcing.
+Reynolds and magnetic Reynolds numbers based on actual velocities (defined in $\S$ \ref{sb_sec:measured_Re_Rm}) are discussed in $\S$ \ref{sec:exp_results}. }